PacificBiosciences/IsoSeq/docs/umi/dedup-faq.md

 ## Dedup FAQ

-*NOTE:* `isoseq3 groupdedup` is now the recommended deduplication tool that replaces the older, slower `isoseq3 dedup`.
-However some documentation figures might still refer to the old `isoseq3 dedup` tool as reference.
+*NOTE:* `isoseq groupdedup` is now the recommended deduplication tool that replaces the older, slower `isoseq dedup`.
+However some documentation figures might still refer to the old `isoseq dedup` tool as reference.

-This FAQ explains how `isoseq3 groupdedup` identifies two reads to be from the same founder molecule.
+This FAQ explains how `isoseq groupdedup` identifies two reads to be from the same founder molecule.

 ### Adjusting maximum mismatches and shifts